intelagense/rwxrob/log/2021/04/21/README.md

+## Wednesday, April 21, 2021, 12:19:55PM EDT <1619021995>

+TIL that `goodfirstissue` is a GitHub issue label/tag that indicates an issue that is good *for contributors to get started with on the project.* This is a very critical thing to get out to the community because this is one way to get involved with Open Source projects, which are also some of the best ways to improve skills and even find jobs.
+I'm going to start making sure to tag issues that are particularly open with this, as well as `helpwanted`.

 ## Wednesday, April 21, 2021, 10:55:54AM EDT <1619016954>

 Noticed that the optimal settings to get a Dell Latitude 5411 to display